 Now sea otters have returned to stable numbers and have extended their range, decimating the abalone fishery because sea otters need to eat a third of their weight each day in shellfish.
 Sea otters strive to keep their 103-degree temperatures fueled in the 55-degree water.

 South of Molera, you reach the first of several small private commercial establishments in Big Sur.
 Here the road turns inland through a forest and meadow country, with scattered redwood groves and cottonwoods.

 River Inn Resort is the first business you’ll encounter in 19 miles of driving south from Point Lobos.
 The small commercial establishments along here tend to be full-service stops, complete with motel lodging, restaurant and bar, gas, groceries, and gifts.
 River Inn adds to the mix a heated swimming pool.

 Adjacent is Big Sur Campground, a private camping area, not to be confused with Pfeiffer Big Sur State Park, two miles south.
 The private campgrounds complement the state park camps in the region.
-These private camps respond with entrepreneurial energy to camper demand for functioning hot showers and dependably clean restrooms.
 The private camps also cater to RV travelers, who want hookups, as well as to tent campers.
 Generally, both the private and state park camps have scenic redwood environments here, adjacent to streams.
 Big Sur Campgrounds has a few A-frame cottages for drive-in camping.